Despite being outnumbered by three to one, Ukrainian forces quickly retook control of two towns in Kursk oblast after the Russians had advanced 10 km.

 Today, there are many updates on the Kursk direction.

-After a month-long accumulation of additional forces, the Russians decided to once again attack Ukrainian positions, penetrating their flank by ten kilometers.
+After a month-long accumulation of additional forces, the Russians decided to once again attack Ukrainian positions, penetrating their western flank by ten kilometers.

 After regaining control of Snagost, and the surrounding areas, the element surprise faded.
 This prompted Russian assault units for a second counteroffensive.